 A: Not with-out staff or other adult supervision (unless transporting behind staff)

 A: We ask any of our volunteers that assist with transportation to be over age 25 to provide a driver’s license, vehicle registration and insurance. (maintain the State of Oregon minimum automobile limits of 25,000/50,000/10,000)

 Volunteers also pitch in to help with special events like the Annual Auction Gala Event and the opportunities don’t end there.

-Please call Volunteer Coordinator Bill Hague and he’ll help you find the volunteer options right for you.
+Please call Megan, and she’ll help you find the volunteer options right for you.